robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 ## Paragraph Tags

-- Used to group related chunks of text.
-- Browsers will apply default styling.
-- The most universal content tag in HTML.

 ![](https://s3.amazonaws.com/ga-instruction/assets/python-fundamentals/paragraph-guitar.png)

-*Note: Since "Amazing Guitar Website" doesn't have a `p` tag, it looks different.
+*Note: As "Amazing Guitar Website" doesn't have a `p` tag, it looks different.
 The browser doesn't yet know how to display it.*

 <aside class="notes">

 **Talking Point:**

-- "Note that since 'Amazing Guitar Website' doesn't have a tag, it looks different.
-The browser doesn't think it's a paragraph."
+- Note that because "Amazing Guitar Website" doesn't have a tag, it looks different.
+The browser doesn't think it's a paragraph.
 </aside>
 ---